drewstaylor/area-52-course-2-lessons/lesson-03-passport-token/exercise-04/exercise.md

 Filename: lib.rs
 -->

-> Careful now, the librarians are watching.
-In the `passport-token` blueprint, they've written something rather long about the `minter` and something called "address validation".
+> The librarians are watching, and in the `passport-token` blueprint, they've written something rather long about the `minter` and something called "address validation".

 CosmWasm dependencies (`Deps`, `DepsMut`) have a handy helper function which allows us to validate if an `Addr` string is a valid Cosmos address.
 It can be accessed via the [api](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/trait.Api.html) trait of `Deps` and `DepsMut`.